reactivemarbles/DynamicData/README.md

 ### Version 4 has been released

-The core of dynamic data is an observable cache which for most circumstances is great but sometimes there is the need simply for an observable list.
+The core of Dynamic Data is an observable cache which for most circumstances is great but sometimes there is the need simply for an observable list.
 Version 4 delivers this.
 It has been a great effort and consumed loads of my time, mental capacity and resolve but it is finally crystallising into a stable state.

-If you download the latest release of dynamic data from [dynamic data on nuget](https://www.nuget.org/packages/DynamicData/) you can create and have fun with the observable list.
+If you download the latest release of Dynamic Data from [Dynamic Data on nuget](https://www.nuget.org/packages/DynamicData/) you can create and have fun with the observable list.

-## Create dynamic data collections
+## Create Dynamic Data collections

 ### The observable list